Consumers First: A new era in media

 - Max Amordeluso, EU Lead Evangelist, Amazon Alexa

-Meet the pioneers of creativity and innovation at the Global Gamechangers stage, which kicks off the Conference on Friday.
-A chance for delegates to be inspired and informed by the greatest creative, innovative and future-facing talent making headlines across the global stage.
+Day one of the conference gave delegates the opportunity to hear from the pioneers of creativity and innovation on the Global Gamechangers stage.
+Delegates were inspired by the greatest creative, innovative and future-facing talent making headlines across the global stage.

-The Global Gamechangers debate the future of the industry as they consider where revenues will come from, the creative challenges facing content makers, and how broadcasters can remain relevant in a future dominated by digital media.
+The Global Gamechangers debated the future of the industry as they considered where revenues will come from, the creative challenges facing content makers, and how broadcasters can remain relevant in a future dominated by digital media.

 - Gary Shapiro, President and CEO, Consumer Technology Association